JuniperGamer/SkyrimAutoModder/README.md

 ### What to Expect
 Below is the checklist showing our current progress and future plans.
 Key: (x) = Completed, (o) = Planned

 - Auto detect between Anniversary Edition (AE) and Special Edition (SE) versions of Skyrim.
-(Currently only available for SE)
+(Currently only available for AE)
 - Auto download LOOT(x), SKSE(x), Unofficial Skyrim Patch(o), and SKSE Library (o).
-- Auto unpack and place mods and loaders in their respective folders. (o)
+- Auto unpack and place mods and loaders in their respective folders. (o, probabaly won't happen)
 - Detect if Skyrim is not installed on the C: drive but somewhere else. (o)
 ### Contributions
 We welcome and appreciate contributions to the Skyrim Auto Modder project!
 While we're mainly using C# for development, don't worry if you're not an expert – we value all input and assistance.